liferay/liferay-screens/ios/Documentation/theme_creation.md

 For more details on these theme types, refer the [themes section in the Architecture Guide](architecture.md#theme-layer).

+You can create you theme's classes and resources directly in your app project.
+If you want to use the theme in more than one app, follow the instructions below to [publish your theme as a library](#publish-your-themes-using-cocoapods).

 The following steps illustrate theme creation by creating a new theme for the `LoginScreenlet`.

 ## Full Theme